 William Murray’s transformative research changed the way we approach literacy forever.
 Here, his son remembers how his father created the remarkable book that went on to sell 100 million copies – Key Words.

 In the 1950s my father, William Murray, started learning his craft as a teacher.
 He taught pupils aged from 5-15, many of whom had educational, emotional and social difficulties.
-He quickly learned that the reading books used then did not help them to read.
+He quickly learned that the reading books used at that time did not help them learn to read.

-In the publication it explained that there are 240,000 main words in our language and that most people use about 20,000 words.
+In the publication, it explained that there are 240,000 main words in our language and that most people use about 20,000 words.
 During their research, they found that:

-And about 300 Key Words account for ¾ of those we read and write.
+Isn’t that incredible.
+Simply 300 key words account for three-quarters of those we read and write.

 This knowledge is so important when devising schemes for the teaching of reading and writing.

-To date, the sales of Key Words is over 100 million books world wide because it works so successfully.
-He went on to write over 70 books including Sun Start, and Read with me with workbooks.
+To date, the sales of Key Words totals over 100 million books worldwide because it works so successfully.
+He went on to write over 70 books including Sun Start, and Read with Me with workbooks.

-Since William Murray’s death Ladybird have produced a Bilingual Chinese Key Word with Peter and Jane scheme.
+Since William Murray’s death Ladybird has produced a bilingual Chinese Key Word with Peter and Jane scheme.

 The philosophy, research and structure behind the original Ladybird Key Words Reading Scheme continues and there are exciting plans for the future.

 I’m proud of William Murray’s and Douglas Keen’s legacy.
-They have helped countless millions of children and adults and continue to do so.
+They have helped countless millions of children and adults and continue to do so to this day.